Rimini Street: The Best Risk/Reward Of Any COVID-19 Beneficiary (NASDAQ:RMNI)

 - Steady insider selling since the company converted to a public company via SPAC in 2018

-Despite those concerns, we believe the risk/reward with Rimini Street (RMNI) at ~$4.25 a share has become extremely asymmetric to the upside, with our downside closer to $3 (1x "ARR") and with plausible upside to $16 (4-bagger) or higher over the next few years if things play out correctly.
+Despite those concerns, we believe the risk/reward with Rimini Street (NASDAQ:RMNI) at ~$4.25 a share has become extremely asymmetric to the upside, with our downside closer to $3 (1x "ARR") and with plausible upside to $16 (4-bagger) or higher over the next few years if things play out correctly.
 We are currently targeting $7.50 a share in a very conservative Base Case scenario.

 Background & TAM

 RMNI was founded in 2005 by current CEO Seth Ravin, an old PeopleSoft VP (now Oracle’s legacy ERP).
-His view, still unchanged, is that Oracle, SAP, and others charge outrageous amounts for maintenance revenue at 95%+ margins that customers are forced to absorb because of the mission criticality of their products and future upgrades.
+His view, still unchanged, is that Oracle, SAP (NYSE:SAP), and others charge outrageous amounts for maintenance revenue at 95%+ margins that customers are forced to absorb because of the mission criticality of their products and future upgrades.
 RMNI was founded as a viable way for customers to move away from that expensive sub-par OEM vendor support.

 RMNI is disrupting this traditional enterprise software support market by offering outsourced support for on-premise software at a 50% discount to the software vendor’s pricing along with superior customer service.
 They claim total cost savings can be 80-90%, as they are also saving the customer from costly upgrades and other nickel-and-dime costs the OEMs hit them with.
-They mostly support database and ERP platforms from Oracle and SAP, but they also now have a partnership to offer support services for Salesforce, Microsoft, and IBM database products, and others.
+They mostly support database and ERP platforms from Oracle and SAP, but they also now have a partnership to offer support services for Salesforce (NYSE:CRM), Microsoft (NASDAQ:MSFT), and IBM (NYSE:IBM) database products, and others.
 RMNI’s core offerings currently cover >80% of the total database market.
 Oracle and SAP alone represent a ~$15 billion TAM.
 RMNI has carved out unrivaled market dominance within their market niche as they are approximately three times larger than the closest competitor, Spinnaker Support.
-Because of their relationships with Oracle and SAP, the IT consulting companies (e.g. Accenture, Cognizant) do not offer the Level 4 support (vendor replacement) that Rimini does.
-One catalyst that we will elaborate further on is in Q3 and Q4 of last year they launched an Application Management Support ("AMS") product for Oracle, SAP, and Salesforce that more than doubles their TAM.
+Because of their relationships with Oracle and SAP, the IT consulting companies (e.g. Accenture (NYSE:ACN), Cognizant (NASDAQ:CTSH)) do not offer the Level 4 support (vendor replacement) that Rimini does.
+One catalyst that we will elaborate further on is, in Q3 and Q4 of last year, they launched an Application Management Support ("AMS") product for Oracle, SAP, and Salesforce that more than doubles their TAM.

 RMNI Value Proposition to Customers